-Priority date for filing required financial aid forms: $\underline{02/01}$ Deadline for filing required financial aid forms: No deadline for filing required forms (applications processed on a rolling basis): Y b.)
-Students notified on or about (date): 03/15 b.)
-Students notified on a rolling basis: Y If yes, starting date: $\underline{03/15}$
+Priority date for filing required financial aid forms: November 1 Deadline for filing required financial aid forms: n/a No deadline for filing required forms (applications processed on a rolling basis): Yes a.)
+Students notified on or about (date): January 31 b.)
+Students notified on a rolling basis: Yes If yes, starting date: January 31